Arcaea-Infinity/Arcanya/README.md

 >
 > Most images were generated using Euler a sampling and step of 35, cfg 5.0, denoise strength 0.5 .

+# PRs

+PRs are welcomed as some images are poorly generated. ~~Generate 16 each and choose one is not a easy job to do~~

 # LICENSE

 Licensed under CC BY-NC with ❤.